-Hence it is important to meet the exercise requirements of your Labrador, or else it can exhibit destructive behaviour inside the apartment.
+Hence it is important to meet the exercise requirements of your Labrador, or else it can exhibit destructive behavior inside the apartment.

 He may exhibit habits like running, jumping or he might also try to escape from the closed apartment to vent out its accumulated energy.
 Sometimes you might also notice your Lab getting zoomies.

 Hence it is essential to meet your Lab’s exercise requirements so that it can stay calm and well behaved inside the apartment.